ruedli/OctoPlugout/README.md

 In this state diagram the action that trigger state changes are:
 - SP: a short press of the button
 - LP: a long press on the button
-- WiFi-: Wifi goes down
+- WiFi-: Wifi is down
+- WiFi+: Wifi is up
-- Pi-: Octoprint goes down
+- Pi-: Octoprint is down
 - Pi+: Octoprint is up, and the plug is connected.
 - print+: A print is running
 - print-: No print is running
-- temp-: The extruder is cooled enough to power off the printer
+- temp-: The extruder is cool enough to power off the printer
 - temp+: The extruder is heated up enough to trigger shutdown procedure after print
-- timeout: a sufficiently long time between "shutdown" of the Pi and poweringoff the Pi.
+- timeout: a sufficiently long time between "shutdown" of the Pi and powering off the Pi.

 ## Flashing a Sonoff